jh-evans/readthedocs/docs/source/on_failure.rst

 make a decision on what is to be done next.
 Such failure prevents further progress.
 All that can be done is to log the service access outage but your process keeps correctly executing and will, possibly, be able to access the service in future.

 A process-wide failure is more serious.
-Your process attempts an operation and a failure occurs that causes it to stop, such as running out of memory or an uncaught exception.
+Your process attempts an operation and a failure occurs that causes it to stop running, such as an uncaught exception or running out of memory.
 Nothing can be done but for the process to log the error (if possible) and to terminate.

 The lines between failure types are not always clear.
 Without access to the remote service, your program may correctly execute, but is unable to achieve anything useful until the service is back.
 Until that happens, your program has effectively failed process-wide.
 It is not providing any value and may as well not be running.